orsinium-labs/walnats/docs/alloy.md

 ## Message

 The first "signature" (something like `class` in Python) we'll have is `Message`.
 It represents specific messages sent for a single event type.
 I make a model for only one event type to keep it simple.
-Whenever possible, you should use [inductive](https://en.wikipedia.org/wiki/Inductive_reasoning) approach.
+Whenever possible, you should use the [inductive](https://en.wikipedia.org/wiki/Inductive_reasoning) approach.
 Prove your assumptions for one event, prove that every event in the system fits the model, and you have proven the whole system.
 That's why one event type is sufficient.

 ```alloy
 some sig Message {}